 |Care Instructions||Machine washable fabrics, air dry|

 This seat is super lightweight at just under 10 pounds and comes with great safety features and convenient add-ons.
-The seat can be used up until your child reaches 35 pounds.
+You can use the Viaggio car seat until your child reaches 35 pounds.

-The base of the car seat uses the “Right Tight” system, locking the base in place through either LATCH or seat belt.
+The car seat base uses the “Right Tight” system, locking it in place with either the LATCH system or a seat belt.
 Color-coded belt paths on the base show you where to put the seat belt.
 It’s designed with a rounded bottom for an appropriate fit and to help save your vehicle’s back seat fabric.

 Also included in the base is an integrated anti-rebound bar offering optimal impact protection.
-The seat’s shell is designed to accommodate low birthweight babies and the side impact protection has six different adjustable positions.
+The seat’s shell is designed to accommodate low birthweight babies.
+The side impact protection has six adjustable positions.

-Perforated EPS foam lines the shell to provide great protection and good air circulation for your baby.
-The seat also has a dual stage cushion system which ensures proper positioning.
+Perforated EPS foam lines the shell to provide excellent protection and good air circulation for your baby.
+The seat also has a dual-stage cushion system that ensures proper positioning.

 No rethreading is required when adjusting the seat positions, which is perfect for parents who love convenience.
 The handle is designed to be short and compact to help with getting the seat in and out of the car.
 The seat is compatible with most Peg Perego strollers.

 We love how much protection this seat provides.
 With the deep shell and the adjustable side-impact protection, your preemie will be super safe in your vehicle.
 The dual-stage cushion system is also nice for ensuring your baby stays in the safest riding position.